 Further reading Amazon S3 Storage Classes Explained

 This division allows configuring data lifecycle and backup retention policies.
 Lifecycle contains rules that define when the backup data should be transferred and the location of this transfer.
-For example, I can configure my weekly backup in Amazon S3 to be replaced by a newer version, while older backup goes to the bucket with Amazon Standard I/A class assigned for 30 days (in case I will still need it later).
+For example, I can configure my weekly backup in Amazon S3 to be replaced by a newer version, while the older backup goes to the bucket with Amazon Standard I/A class assigned for 30 days (in case I will still need it later).
 Then it’s time to move it to Amazon Glacier.
 Such lifecycle helps to decrease total storage cost, which is crucial for both personal users and heavy production environments.

 |Simple Standard Storage (S3)||Standard Infrequent Access (Standard I/A)||Reduced Redundancy Storage (RRS)||Glacier|